UddamB/gpt-clone/README.md

 ## Description

 Don't have GPT 4, no problem!
-This GPT 4 alternative uses GPT 3.5 Turbo with an image generation (DALL-E 3) feature, allowing you to create art while using the model at the same time.
+This GPT 4 alternative uses GPT 4-o with an image generation (DALL-E 3) feature, allowing you to create art while using the model at the same time.

 ## Getting Started